partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 }
 ```

-As we mentioned before, parties are globally distributed across CloudFlare's edge network.
+As I mentioned before, parties are globally distributed across Cloudflare's edge network, which means that:

 - Each party is created in a specific location, nearest to the location of the first request.
-- Each subsequent request is routed to that location via a edge worker that's nearest the user
+- Each subsequent request is routed to that location via an edge worker that's nearest the user

 The `onBefore*` methods run in the edge worker, so we've marked them static to make it explicit that they don't have access to the party's state: